-We had to take of our shoes said some kids who were standing there to take good care of them 🙂 So we did and we walked upstream.
-Really strange and soft feeling.
+We had to take of our shoes said some kids who were standing there to take good care of them 🙂 Well, I took my shoes hanging on my bag with me..
+And so we started to walk upstream.
+A really strange and soft feeling on the sole of your feet.
 It was a river but is was like 1 centimeter deep.
 And how far we went, it didn’t got any deeper..
 Really strange, real fresh but not cold water, the sand was real soft.

 Doesn’t it look great?

 Surroundings like in a Fairytale at the Fairy Stream

 I think we walked like 15-20 minutes when suddenly we saw more people walking there.
 They were passing us and allready had seen the end.
 I was poorly informed and didn’t even know where we were walking towards 🙂 We walked on and it got more narrow and at the same time deeper.

-We made a couple of pictures there….I lost my sunglasses but we found it again luckely with our feet searching the undeep floor at the waterfall!!
+We made a couple of pictures there….I lost my sunglasses in the water.. but I was lucky to find it again searching the undeep floor with our feet at the waterfall!!

 After walking back we got back into the jeep and went on to the Sand Dunes, first we would go to the White Sand Dunes.

-On our way to the Sand Dune – Mui Ne, Vietnam
+On our way to the Sand Dunes – Mui Ne, Vietnam

 Meanwhile we drove along the coast and saw some real nice scenery like a fishermansvillage with hundreds of boats at the coast line.
 Made some real nice pictures there.
 Most people here live of the sea ofcourse… And we loved that view!!